 So like in the photo above, you would then have grapes, persimmons, pomegranate, lychees.
 However, if you have read my Snow White x Lady Yang Guifei article, you would learn also that despite that access, some of the fruits remain very precious even some 500 years later due to the poor transport system in those days.
 So with that in mind, perhaps giving their idol precious fruits doesn’t seem too perplexing after all!

 Except that I also sneaked kiwi in the picture.
 Because kiwi would not have been considered precious since it was a native fruit to China (surprise!) and was mainly regarded as ‘wild fruits’.
-It was only brought to New Zealand by Queen Elizabeth II in 1904, where it took off and became an integral part of their national identity!
+It was only brought to New Zealand by a Kiwi (haha) female teacher by the name of Isabel (last name tbc) 1904, where it took off and became an integral part of their national identity!

 In ancient China during the Tang dynasty, there was a poet who wrote about how the centre of the house was decorated with racks of kiwis.
 I never thought of Kiwi as a beautiful plant till now!
 And yes, floral arrangement and decoration was a very ancient art form in the Chinese culture.